astroumd/admit/doc/tutorial.md

 	    version  = 5.1.1-rel-5
 	    revision = 1

-and thus we are ready to run ADMIT scripts
+and thus we are ready to run ADMIT scripts.
+On MAC systems you might see a warning about casa.init.py, please follow the instructions on what to put in your **~/.init/casa.py** file.

 ## Preparing testdata